 mv -v file.txt /target/directory

-Prints: 'file.txt' -> '/target/directory/file.txt'
+Prints: 'file.txt' -> '/target/directory/file.txt'.

 Move Files and Preserve Timestamps